 Mr. Doi has a strong commitment to excellence, education and lifelong learning.
 He received a BS degree from California State University, Long Beach and has received certificates in Economic Development and Finance from the National Development Council, received an Organizational Development certificate from the Kellogg Training Institute, and completed Network for Excellence training at the Malcolm Baldrige Criteria for Performance Excellence Examiner Training in Washington DC.
 In 2006, PACE received a Neighborhood Builder Award from Bank of America that included Development Training Institute seminars.
 In 2008, Mr. Doi completed the prestigious Fannie Mae/Neighborhood Reinvestment Excellence in Community Development Program, at Harvard University’s John F. Kennedy School of Government.
 Kerry was honored by Los Angeles public television station KCET in 2009 as a “Local Hero”.
 He is currently serving on the Community Development Advisory Board of JPMorgan Chase Bank and continues to serve as a member of the National Environmental Justice Advisory Council, US Environmental Protection Agency.

 Rachelle was appointed to the position of Vice-President and Chief Operating Officer in January 2016.
-She first started at PACE in 1998 as the Nutrition Coordinator for the Early Childhood Education (ECE) Division and was then promoted to the ECE Director position in 2000.
+She first started at PACE in 1998 as the Nutrition Coordinator for PACE Education and was then promoted to the Education Director position in 2000.
 After 16 ½ years at PACE, she spent her year hiatus from the organization as the Executive Director at 2-1-1 California (an affiliate organization of the United Ways of California) and an Adjunct Faculty member at Pasadena City College.

 Ms. Arizmendi serves on several boards including CA League of Cities, League of Cities Asian Pacific Islander (API) Caucus, and AP3CON (Asian Pacific Policy & Planning Council).
 Ms. Arizmendi brings a wealth of knowledge in program development, public policy and fundraising to her appointments.
 She is also a CA Governor Appointee to the State Interagency Coordinating Council on Early Intervention and past appointments include serving on the LA Child Care Planning Committee, PBS SoCal Advisory Committee, CA Department of Education and CA Head Start Collaborative Committee, and numerous other work groups and committees at the local, state and national level.
 Rachelle was born in Carmel, California and is a graduate of San Diego State University where she earned two Bachelor’s degrees prior to receiving her Master’s Degree from Eastern Illinois University.
 Rachelle continues to hold her Registered Dietitian designation.
 Additionally, she currently serves as the Mayor Pro Tem for the City of Sierra Madre.